-Trained as an American studies scholar, Brett Gary’s teaching takes a historical approach to media, culture, and politics, with an emphasis on the cultural discourse about media power and fear of public susceptibilities; censorship battles and contested cultural expression; competing narrative constructions of the nation’s history in Hollywood films; and the constructions of American manhood and masculinities in Hollywood film.
+Trained as an American studies scholar, Brett Gary’s most recent research and teaching takes a historical approach to media and political communications with an emphasis on cultural battles over censorship of artistic expression, sexual information, and narrative representations of the nation's past.
+He teaches courses on Censorship in American Culture, Hollywood films and American History, changing conceptions of American manhood and masculinities, and a new course titled Resisting Dystopia, focusing on the recent past and the near future.
 He has lectured internationally on the subject of Hollywood westerns, and is a recipient of both the Steinhardt School’s Teaching Excellence Award and NYU’s Distinguishing Teaching Award.

-Gary’s new book-in-progress, Sex on Trial: Battles over Obscenity and Censorship (under review, Columbia University Press) is a study of U.S. censorship battles in the middle of the 20th century and explores how civil libertarians, birth control activists and feminists, journalists, publishers, public health activists, and the ACLU struggled to curb cultural and sexual censorship.
-Sex on Trial focuses on landmark legal cases lead by New York Lawyer and longtime executive board member and general counsel to the American Civil Liberties Union (ACLU), Morris L. Ernst, who, along with his partners Harriet Pilpel and Alexander Lindey, paved the way for the modern libertarian culture we inhabit today.
-Working on behalf of a roster of high profile clients, including the American birth control activists Margaret Sanger and Dr. Hannah Stone; feminist and sex education pioneer Mary Ware Dennett; British birth control activist and writer Marie Stopes; English novelist Radclyffe Hall, and most famously, James Joyce’s Ulysses on behalf of Random House and later Indiana University’s Alfred Kinsey and his Institute for Sex Research in a battle with Customs, Ernst and his colleagues brought high profile attention to their anti-censorship cause and extended free speech protection to sexual matters.
-Ernst and his partners drew upon parallel developments in First Amendment law to systematically challenge federal and state obscenity law statutes to extend progressive free speech ideals to matters sexual, making cultural and literary expression inexorably bound up with the First Amendment’s promised protections.
+Gary’s new book, Dirty Works: Obscenity on Trial in America's First Sexual Revolution (Stanford University Press, August 2021) is a study of U.S. censorship battles from the 1920s-1950s, and explores how civil libertarians, birth control activists and feminists, journalists, publishers, public health activists, and the ACLU struggled to curb cultural and sexual censorship.
+Dirty Works focuses on landmark legal cases engineered by New York Lawyer and longtime executive board member and general counsel to the American Civil Liberties Union (ACLU), Morris L. Ernst, who, along with his partners Harriet Pilpel and Alexander Lindey, paved the way for the modern libertarian culture we inhabit today.
+Working on behalf of a roster of high profile clients, Ernst and his colleagues brought high profile attention to the anti-censorship cause and extended free speech protection to a variety of censored works and causes, all addressing sexual knowledge.
+Their clients included the American birth control activists Margaret Sanger and Dr. Hannah Stone; feminist and sex education pioneer Mary Ware Dennett; British birth control activist and writer Marie Stopes; English novelist Radclyffe Hall; and most famously, James Joyce’s Ulysses and Indiana University’s Alfred Kinsey.
+Ernst and his partners systematically challenged federal and state obscenity law statutes to extend progressive free speech ideals to matters sexual, making cultural and literary expression inexorably bound up with the First Amendment’s promised protections.
+Learn more about Dirty Works.

 - (Summer 2019) NYU Global/MCC Global Travel Research Grant: “Exploring the Hollywood Western and its Afterlife in Germany and the Czech Republic”